-What are my aspirations for the boys?
+What are my aspirations for my kids?
 Well, I’m very open minded and laid back don’t ya know.
 So long as they are happy and healthy, that is good enough for me.
-Although, that reminds me of a quote that I once read:
+Although, that reminds me of a quote that I once read…..

 “I don’t know why we are here, but I’m pretty sure that it is not in order to enjoy ourselves.”
 Ludwig Wittgenstein

-And actually, thinking about it, there are a couple of tincy wincy caveats I’d like to add to the ‘happy’ aspiration -nothing serious you understand.
+And actually, thinking about it, there are a couple of tincy wincy caveats I’d like to add to the ‘happy’ aspiration.

-Nothing that would limit there own freedom and creativity.
-It’s just that I’d rather that inflicting pain and suffering on others doesn’t make them happy.
-But that’s pretty obvious.
-That goes without saying.
+I mean, obvs, I’d rather that inflicting pain and suffering on others doesn’t make them happy.

 I can say that I have no wish to prescribe what they should do with each stage of their life, or to insist they stick to the path that I set them upon.

-I do, however, want to provide them with the confidence to read the ‘sign posts’ we stumble across when deciding where we take our lives next.
+I do, however, want to provide them with the confidence to read the sign posts we stumble across when deciding where we take our lives next.
 I need them to feel able to question the politicians, the advertisers, the media and, well, me.
-And to take decisions that they feel are right for them and their loved ones and society as a whole.
-And when the needs of these different entities conflict, I need them to have the courage to search for what they believe is truly right.
+I need to know they’ve been equipped to make decisions that they feel are right for them and their loved ones and society as a whole.
+And when the needs of these different individuals should conflict, I need them to have the courage to search for what they believe is truly right.

-I care very much how they undertake their own pursuit of happiness.
-And I don’t want them to just treat life as one big party thrown on their behalf.
+I realise I care not so much what make them happy, but more about how they undertake their own pursuit of happiness.
+I realise I don’t want them to experience life as one big party thrown on their behalf.
 As Wittgenestein suggests – there is surely more to it than that.
 Isn’t there?